aukilabs/posemesh/docs/01-business-logic.md

 ### Rules

-- May operate within and outside Domain Clusters.
+- Operates both within and outside Domain Clusters.
 - Must stake $AUKI; stake is slashed on invalid/missing proofs.

 ### Processes

-- Discover Participants/Providers and Domain Clusters.
+- Discovers Participants/Providers and Domain Clusters.
-- Recruit Providers into Domain Clusters when they are needed.
+- Recruits Providers into Domain Clusters when they are needed.
+- Encrypts M:N data/stream exchange between Participants in a Domain Cluster.
-- Provide real‑time networking inside a Domain Cluster.
+- Encrypts 1:1 messaging between Participant in a Domain Cluster.
-- Generate proofs of delivered network access.
+- Generates proofs of delivered network access.

 ## 7.3 Computing Provider